NexaLinux/nexa-cmd/README.md

 # nexa-cmd
-The source code of all Nexa commands.
+The source code for all Nexa commands.